20 December 2021

 - Cytokine release syndrome

-It can normally be given by IV infusion in a hospital or infusion centre or injected subcutaneously using a pre-filled syringe or pre-filled auto-injector pen.
-However, shortages of all tocilizumab dosages and devices now mean affected patients need to urgently review their treatment options with their prescriber.
+It can normally be given by intravenous (IV) infusion in a hospital or infusion centre or injected subcutaneously using a pre-filled syringe or pre-filled auto-injector pen.
+However, severe shortages of all tocilizumab dosages and devices since July 2021 meant affected patients have had to review their treatment options with their prescriber.

 Alternative Treatment Options for Tocilizumab

-If you (or someone you provide care for) uses tocilizumab, you should contact your prescriber (usually your rheumatologist) as soon as possible for further guidance on managing treatment during the shortage.
-It is not recommended that you change any aspect of your tocilizumab treatment without consulting your treating doctor first.
+If you (or someone you provide care for) uses tocilizumab, you should contact your prescribing doctor (usually your rheumatologist) as soon as possible for further guidance on managing treatment during the tocilizumab shortage.
+The options you discuss may include:

 - Delaying the start of your treatment if you have not used tocilizumab before